Many Cities are Reviewing Marijuana Law

 It is pretty clear that Michigan is becoming much more tolerant of marijuana usage.
 A city or township cannot bypass state law by passing a misdemeanor marijuana ordinance.

-If you, or a loved one, is facing a marijuana or drug charge (felony or misdemeanor) it is important that you have expert legal representation.
-You face the possibility of incarceration, extensive probation with a multitude of conditions, substantial fines and costs and driver license problems.
-It is important that you make sure that all your rights are protected and all possible defenses are utilized.
+If you, or a loved one, is facing a marijuana or drug charge (felony or misdemeanor), it is important that you have expert legal representation.
+You face the possibility of incarceration, extensive probation with a multitude of conditions, substantial fines, costs, and driver’s license problems.
+It is important that you make sure that all your rights are protected, and all possible defenses are utilized.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience practicing exclusively in the area of criminal defense.